DoinaPlesca/CompulsoryAssignment_DBMigrations/README.md

 [dotnet ef migrations script AddInstructorRelation RenameGradeToFinalGrade -o Migrations/V5__RenameGradeToFinalGrade.sql]()

 ## **## Destructive vs Non-Destructive Approach**

-For renaming the Grade column to FinalGrade, I chose a destructive approach by using:

-**ALTER TABLE "Enrollments" RENAME COLUMN "Grade" TO "FinalGrade";**
+Why a Destructive Approach?

+Since the project is still in its initial stage and there is no data in the database, I chose a destructive approach.
+At this stage, we can afford to rename or drop columns without concerns about data loss or breaking functionality.

+However, when the project moves into active development and contains critical data, we must follow a non-destructive approach to ensure backward compatibility.
+In the state-based migration strategy I implemented before, I used both destructive and non-destructive approaches depending on the project's phase and requirements.

 **_Why I Chose a Destructive Approach?_**

-_1. Renaming a Column in PostgreSQL Is Safe__
+_1. Renaming a Column in PostgreSQL Is Safe_

 PostgreSQL supports ALTER TABLE ...
 RENAME COLUMN as an atomic operation, meaning it happens instantly without affecting data integrity.